 Walking is good for the body, mind and soul.

-As a student in South Africa I went backpacking with a hiking/mountaineering group at the University called Exploratio.
+While I was a student in South Africa I went backpacking with a hiking/mountaineering group called Exploratio.
 I bought a down sleeping bag, hiking boots, a rain suit and an outside frame backpack.
 I saw my first snow in July 1979 in the Drakensberg Mountains.
 It made the trip harder but also so much more memorable.
 I was fortunate enough that the leaders had mapped out the route in such a way that we even slept in caves!
 Consequently I hiked some more in the Drakensberg (Sept 1979, Dec 1981) as well as the Wolkeberge (1980, 1981) and the Wild Coast trail (1980).
 Only in hindsight do I now realize what a once-in-a-lifetime experience that was.
 I regret that I did not keep a journal then and I did not even bring a camera on my first four trips…

 In October 2018 I walked 155 km of the Camino Frances pilgrimage.
 I started this blog during the preparation stages for the Camino.